lszeremeta/knows/README.md

 - **Intuitive Command-Line Interface (CLI)**: A user-friendly CLI for streamlined graph generation and visualization.
 - **Docker Compatibility**: Deploy Knows in Docker containers for a consistent and isolated runtime environment.
 - **Selectable Properties**: Choose which node and edge properties should be generated.
+- **Reproducible graphs**: Ensure deterministic outputs by setting the `-s`/`--seed` option.

+> **Note on reproducibility:** The `-s`/`--seed` option makes the random aspects of graph generation deterministic
+> within the same software environment.
+Results may still differ across versions of Python or dependencies.

 ## Graph Structure